-The Greener Generation appeal aims to raise £5,000 for our education team to deliver environmental educational activities across the county, because children are disconnected to wildlife more than ever.
+The Greener Generation appeal ran from September 2019 to February 2020 with an aim to raise £5,000 for our education team to deliver environmental educational activities across the county, because children are disconnected to wildlife more than ever.
 We want to reach all audiences, from those already enthused and passionate about wildlife, to those that need inspiring and encouragement to get outdoors and engage with nature.

 Recent national studies found the average child spends 4 hours a week outdoors (this is not even in wild spaces!).
 Nature deficit disorder is on the rise, as is mental health issues and obesity.
 Children need positive experiences and opportunities to discover wildlife.
 Currently we have 5226 Herefordshire Wildlife Trust members, of this less than 7% (350) are children and young people under the age of 16.

 “No one will protect what they don't care about; and no one will care about what they have never experienced.”
 Sir David Attenborough

 Pictures in books do not replace hands on experience.
 Wildlife knowledge is being lost, like retelling of folktales if we don’t keep repeating the messages clearly and consistently the message will be lost.
 This is something the Wildlife Trusts are uniquely able to do, across the country we are all shouting the same messages with 250,000 children nationally being reached each year.

 ‘For a new generation, nature is more abstraction than reality.
 Increasingly, nature is something to watch, to consume, to wear – to ignore.’
 Richard Louv, Last Child in the Woods.